AnmolDhall/DeployWebApp-AWS-EKS/README.md

 Terraform — Infrastructure As Code tool.
 For installation https://www.terraform.io/downloads.html

 # Create web application
-Now, create a simple node.js web application that will print "Hello World"
+Create a simple node.js web application that will print "Hello World"

 Create a directory, named as "webapp".